 Private lenders focus on the market value and existing debts on a property when deciding whether or not to approve a mortgage application.
 Banks usually use credit score as a key deciding factor with mortgage applications, however private lenders can lend to people with bad credit.
 Private lenders will calculate a metric called a Loan to Value (LTV) ratio on a property to determine if it is a worthwhile investment.
 To calculate a property’s LTV you divide the value of the existing mortgages by the market value of the house.
 To give an example, a house with a market value of $1,000,000 and $800,000 in existing mortgages will have an LTV of 80%.
 Most private lenders in Ontario will not invest in residential properties with an LTV of greater than 80%.

 To get the best interest rate for a private mortgage a homeowner with need to meet at least three criteria.
 The first and probably the most important is a low loan to value ratio (LTV).
 A low LTV means it is a low risk mortgage and therefore should get a low interest rate.
 Second is the income of the owners, if the homeowner can meet all their financial obligations then the lenders will be more confidant that the borrower can make their payments.
 Third is the credit score, a high credit score means you can pay all your bills and have a low chance of missing payments.
-It is important to know that while mortgage approval, is mainly based on LTV, other factors can influence the interest rate.
+It is important to know that while mortgage approval, is mainly based on LTV, other factors can influence private lending interest rates.